 If you live in Australia and want to travel with your dog, the best option is to travel domestically within Australia.
 Thanks to the strict quarantine laws for getting your dog back into Australia, not to mention the expense, heading overseas with your dog is often unfeasible.

 Not that your options in Australia are that narrow, thanks to this vast and varied continent.
-And while limited accommodation options, transport restrictions and pets being banned from nearly all national parks makes travelling with a dog more difficult than in other parts of the world, travelling with your dog in Australia can still be very rewarding, whether it’s for a weekend away or on a Big Lap around Australia.
+And while limited accommodation options, transport restrictions and pets being banned from nearly all national parks makes travelling with a dog more difficult than in other parts of the world, travelling with your dog in Australia can still be very rewarding, whether for a weekend away or a longer trip.

 Travelling Between Australian States with a Dog